 There’s excessive vibration when the door is operated

 Again, any automatic garage door will shake a little when it’s being opened or closed, even when it’s brand new.
 But if you notice that the door seems to be shuddering or vibrating more than usual, this could be a sign that your rollers have gotten off center, screws have worked loose, or you have some other problem that is only going to get worse if it’s ignored.

-Regular maintenance such as lubrication will help keep your commercial garage door working smoothly.
-But there’s no substitute for vigilance, and if you see any of the above warning symptoms, having the door checked out by a qualified service technician can save you trouble down the line.
+If you see any of the above warning symptoms on your overhead door and haven’t been able to resolve the issue with some simple maintenance, having the door checked out by a qualified service technician can save you trouble down the line.